astrohart/MFR/MFR.Settings.Configuration.Serializers/README.md

 ##### Summary

-Provides helper methods for storing the configuration data to, and loading it from, a file on the disk.
+Provides helper methods for storing the config data to, and loading it from, a file on the disk.

 <a name='M-MFR-Settings-Configuration-Serializers-ConfigurationSerializer-Load-System-String-'></a>